Are you struggling to bring in a steady stream of high-converting organic traffic?

 That's why SEO copywriting is one of the most impactful things you can learn today for your business.

-In this post, I'm going to go through some of the best examples of SEO copywriting on the web, show you direct comparisons of copy performance in A/B tests, and give you 13 actionable takeaways you can use right now to help boost rankings, increase engagement, and convert more readers into buyers.
+In this post, I'm going to walk through some of the best examples of SEO copywriting on the web, show you direct comparisons of copy performance in A/B tests, and give you 15 actionable takeaways you can use right now to boost rankings, increase engagement, and convert more readers into buyers.

-Copywriting in SEO is the art and science of striking a fine balance between content that persuades and content Google can find.
+Copywriting in SEO is the art and science of striking a balance between content that persuades and content Google can find/understand.

-You'll notice you don't rarely see spammy titles and descriptions in Google results anymore.
+You’ll rarely see spammy titles and descriptions in Google results anymore.
 For example, you're way less likely to get a title that says 'Removal Service Boston Removal Service Florida Removal Service' than you are a genuinely compelling and readable title like 'Find the cheapest Boston removal services'.

 On one side, there's on-page SEO - the part of SEO that's relevant here: the practice of understanding which signals the Google algorithm uses, and helping it rank your content for the right keywords:

-Good copywriting gets clicks, shares, and opens.
+Good copy gets clicks, shares, and opens.
 Bad copywriting gets swept under the rug:

 Now we've got our definitions out of the way, let's break down what you'll learn in this article:

-- Effective copywriting to get attention, clicks, conversions
+- Effective copywriting to get attention, clicks, and conversions

 - The on-page optimization Google actually cares about

-- How to strike a blance and write for both humans and Google
+- How to strike a balance and write for humans and Google

 Why should you care?

-If you're more of a visual person, this simple diagram from Neville Medhora over at Kopywriting Kourse sums it perfectly:
+This simple diagram from Neville Medhora sums it perfectly: